TimothyJamesAllen/CorrelationGene/README.md

 $$

 There is intended bias for the y values to be exponentially larger at larger x values for scores to favor high scores for Pearson coefficients calculated with more cell samples.
-This hopefully removes inflated correlation values associated with low cell number count in RNA-seq data.
+The upper limit for the scoring function is to account for 30,000 cells.
+This is an arbitary number that allows for sufficient bias towards identities with larger cell populations, but also doesn't cause the sigmoidal scoring function to still favour higher R values with low cell counts.
+Therefore, score doesn't increase a large amount past a cell population of 30,0000.

 ## Workflow